The Role of Ballistae and Siege Engines in Roman Military Expansion

 The Siege of Carthage (149–146 BC)

 The final siege of the Third Punic War involved massive Roman siege works.
 Scipio Aemilianus built a huge rampart across the Carthaginian isthmus, mounting ballistae and scorpions to suppress the defenders on the city walls.
 The Romans also used catapults to launch flaming projectiles and to create breaches.
-The systematic application of artillery reduced the fortified city block by block.
+The systematic application of artillery reduced the fortified city block by block, demonstrating the Roman capacity for patient, methodical destruction.
 This siege is a textbook example of Roman methodical siegecraft.

 The Siege of Jerusalem (AD 70)